Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Observability Analysis

 Since extrinsic translation and rotation components might be subject to different observability properties, we also define state parameters that contain each of them separately:

 and

 To summarize, the objective of this section is to demonstrate the observability properties of $\boldeta$, $\boldeta_p$, and $\boldeta_{\theta}$. \begin{lem} By using measurements from a monocular camera, IMU and wheel odometers, $\boldeta_p$ and $\boldeta$ are not identifiable.
-Specifically, the vertical direction of translation in the extrinsics, $ {}^{\bO} z_\bC$ is always unidentifiable for any type of ground robot, and $ {}^{\bO} x_\bC$ and ${}^{\bO} y_\bC$ become unidentifiable if the skid-steering kinematic parameters are estimated online. \end{lem} \begin{lem} By using measurements from a monocular camera, IMU and wheel odometers, $\boldeta_{\theta}$ is identifiable except the third dimension of the rotation between camera nd odometer. \end{lem}
+Specifically, the vertical direction of translation in the extrinsics, $ {}^{\bO} z_\bC$ is always unidentifiable for any type of ground robot, and $ {}^{\bO} x_\bC$ and ${}^{\bO} y_\bC$ become unidentifiable if the skid-steering kinematic parameters are estimated online. \end{lem} \begin{lem} By using measurements from a monocular camera, IMU and wheel odometers, $\boldeta_{\theta}$ is identifiable in general motion, which allows an estimation algorithm to perform online calibration on extrinsic rotational parameters. \end{lem} \begin{proof} First of all, $\boldeta$ is locally identifiable if and only if $\bar{\boldeta}$ is locally identifiable: